Horticultural and Craft Show

 Yes, it's not a misprint, the Berrynarbor Horticultural and Craft Show is in its 25th Year.
 Not bad for a sleepy little village.
 It is just another sign of the skills and interests that are here, just below the surface, striving for an opportunity to shine [he says, tongue in cheek!].

 As it is the 25th Anniversary of the Show, the organisers are trying to make it the biggest and best ever, with some additional categories and a Junior Section to each one.
-The Juniors will also have their own Cup for the highest overall points winter.
+The Juniors will also have their own Cup for the highest overall points winner.
 Not only this, but in each category there will be not just the usual certificates, but prizes.
 Yes, you've read it correctly - PRIZES!

 We have done some sweet-talking [and arm twisting] to local and even national enterprises, who have very kindly agreed to sponsor the various categories to provide prizes for both adult and junior winners.
-There is also a new pane! of Judges.
+There is also a new panel of Judges.

 NOW IT IS UP TO YOU!